 “One thing we are not advanced in is loving your brothers and sisters,” she said during her performance on August 3.

-Luciano echoed this sentiment on Wednesday and, in sermon-like delivery, urged those in attendance to spread love and stay positive.
-His performance was just as high profile as his 2015 concert at Nathan Phillips Square during the Pan American Games, drawing big crowds and even an encore performance.
+Luciano echoed this sentiment on Wednesday and, in sermon-like delivery, urged those in attendance to spread love and always stay positive.
+His performance was just as high profile as his 2015 concert at Nathan Phillips Square during the Pan American Games, drawing big crowds and another encore performance.

-Toronto-native Jay Douglas, himself a reggae staple marking over 45 years as an artist, opened for Luciano, who later remarked during his performance that it was trailblazers like Douglas that have brought reggae to where it is today.
+Toronto-native Jay Douglas, himself a reggae staple marking over 45 years as an artist, opened for Luciano, who later credited Douglas during his performance as a trailblazer who brought reggae to where it is today.